dannyurru/eco395m-final-picklespots/README.md

-<h1 align="center">Safe Travels Project</h1>
+<h1 align="center">***Tentative Pickleball Project Title***</h1>
 <h2 align="center">Project Goal of Analysis</h2>
-<p>Based on a selected vacation destination of the top 50 visited cities in the United States, we want to create an interface that will recommend nearby trails as well as present weather data and corresponding outfit suggestions.</p>
+<p>Based on a selected vacation destination of the top 50 visited cities in the United States, we want to create an interface that will recommend nearby pickleball courts as well as present weather data and corresponding outfit suggestions.</p>
 <h2 align="center">Project Description and Findings</h2>
-We will scrape data for the trails in and nearby each city, along with daily weather information for each city from the year 2000 up to this year, which includes the average daily temperature and a generalized weather adjective to describe the weather that day.
+We will scrape data for the pickleballs in and nearby each city, along with daily weather information for each city from the year ***Year is Tentaive*** up to this year, which includes the average daily temperature and a generalized weather adjective to describe the weather that day.
 The data is then put into an SQL database so that we can run queries through the SQLAlchemy engine.
+We will connect the inter.
 The interface is created through Streamlit, which is an applet that projects python code in a user-friendly manner.
 <h2 align="center">Methodology</h2>
 We are scraping data for the following information for this project:
 <li>Daily weather for the top 50 visited cities in the United States (Average Temperature and Weather Description)</li>
-<li>Prominent trails in and nearby the aforementioned cities</li>
+<li>Prominent pickleball courts in and nearby the aforementioned cities</li>
 <h2 align="center">Reproducibility</h2>
 <h2 align="center">Limitations of Project</h2>
 <li>We are only using information for the 50 most visited cities in the United States, so we are limiting the interface's responses to the data we are scraping from.</li>
-<li>We are limiting our activities to that of trails, so more urban destinations might be limited in the number of trails that can be scraped and recommended.</li>
+<li>We are limiting our activities to that of pickleball courts, so more urban destinations might be limited in the number of pickleball courts that are in the area, and sequentially limits the amount that can be scraped and recommended.</li>
 <li>When scraping data on the NCEI, some of the data will not scrape due to certain issues with the website allowing all data to be scraped simultaneously.</li>
 <h2 align="center">Extensions of Project</h2>
 A good start for extending the model can be to include more cities in each state.
 The inclusion of all major cities in the United States can broaden the recommendations given for users of the interface for other trails.
-The inclusion of other outdoor activitues - such as parks, kayaking, and sports - can give users more variety what they could do in the city they select.
+The inclusion of other outdoor activitues - such as parks, kayaking, and biking paths - can give users more variety what they could do in the city they select.
 <h2 align="center">Sources of Datatsets</h2>
 <li>The cities we are using for this project were selected by this website as the top 50 travel destinations in the United States: https://www.aaa.com/tripcanvas/article/50-top-travel-destinations-in-the-us-CM534#methodology</li>
-<li>The list of trails comes from AllTrails: https://www.alltrails.com/</li>
+<li>The list of pickleball courts comes from Pickleheads: https://www.pickleheads.com/</li>
 <li>The weather data comes from the National Centers for Environmental Information: https://www.ncei.noaa.gov/archive</li>